IJSComplexMatter/dtmm/doc/tutorial.rst

 An example of a nematic droplet with planar director orientation, computed using 4x4 method with interference, 4x4 method without interference (single reflection) and 2x2 method with no reflections at all.
 All of these examples could be computed with transfer_field functions and diffraction = False argument... and the results of both methods should be identical (up to numerical precision).

-.. plot:: examples/tmm_nematic_droplet.py
+.. plot:: examples/3D/tmm_nematic_droplet.py

    An example of extended jones calculation, berreman 4x4 with interference and with interference disabled methods to compute transmission of a white light through the nematic droplet with a planar director alignment, viewed between crossed polarizers.

 Field viewer
 ------------

-In addition to the Polarizing Optical Microscope viewer which was covered in the quick start quite, there is also a FieldViewer.
+In addition to the Polarizing Optical Microscope viewer which was covered in the quick start guide, there is also a FieldViewer.
+The difference between the FieldViewer and POMViewer is that the latter works with 2x2 matrices, whereas FieldViewer works with 4x4 matrices.

 Here we will cover some additional configuration options for the FieldViewer.
 The field viewer can be used to inspect the output field, or to inspect the bulk field data.

 Projection mode
 +++++++++++++++